 • Wing hospital or RTAF medical unit is responsible for the area around RTAF air bases.

-• Medical air evacuation center, institute of aviation medicine is responsible for air evacuation upon request from air command control center, RTAF.
+• Medical air evacuation centre, institute of aviation medicine is responsible for air evacuation upon request from air command control centre, RTAF.

 • Protected Transport Vehicle of the medical services for ground transportation.